-According to Freddie Mac's latest Primary Mortgage Market Survey, the average fixed U.S. mortgage rate rose for the second consecutive week in January 2018.
+According to Freddie Mac's latest Primary Mortgage Market Survey for the first week of January 2018, the average mortgage rate dipped in the U.S.

 Freddie Mac News Facts

-15-year FRM this week averaged 3.49 percent with an average 0.5 point, up from last week when it averaged 3.44 percent.
-A year ago at this time, the 15-year FRM averaged 3.34 percent.
+15-year FRM this week averaged 3.38 percent with an average 0.5 point, down from last week when it averaged 3.44 percent.
+A year ago at this time, the 15-year FRM averaged 3.44 percent.